+'''

 @CreditCard

 public class CreditCardPaymentProcessor

 implements PaymentProcessor { ... }

+'''

-If a bean does not explicitly specify a qualifier, it has the default qualifier, @Default.
+If a bean or an injection point does not explicitly specify a qualifier, it has the default qualifier, @Default.

 That's not quite the end of the story.
 CDI also defines a simple resolution rule that helps the container decide what to do if there is more than one bean that satisfies a particular contract.
 We'll get into the details in Chapter 4, Dependency injection and programmatic lookup.